 \section{Conclusion}

-We presented an AR-based framework for automated patient registration and anatomy-informed initial probe placement guidance for transthoracic cardiac and lung teleultrasound using RGB-based human mesh recovery and skeleton landmarks.
-By overlaying a registered body surface and plane-specific probe pose guidance {\em in situ}, the method provides a practical warm start for novice setup before expert takeover.
-Although the system is designed to use an AR headset as the interface, paired with a freehand ultrasound probe, the proposed PIPG framework is intrinsically system-agnostic and could be adopted in most teleultrasound systems equipped with a calibrated camera (e.g., teleguided, teleoperated, or robotic ultrasound systems) to streamline setup and provide initial placement.
-Pilot results motivate further clinical validation and downstream evaluation of teleoperated ultrasound using our initial probe placement prediction framework.
-Future work can focus on evaluating clinically meaningful endpoints, such as time-to-first-diagnostic view and image quality, under expert supervision, and on extending guidance rules to additional planes and patient positions.
-We will also explore personalized and semi-autonomous probe guidance by using predicted surface/skeleton features as priors to locate optimal acoustic windows.
+We presented an MR-based framework for automated patient registration and anatomy-informed initial probe placement guidance for transthoracic cardiac and lung teleultrasound using RGBD-based human mesh recovery and skeleton landmarks.
+We introduce a hybrid feedforward–optimization registration method that leverages SAM-based HMR predictions from multiview RGB observations as spatial priors and registers them to the measured point cloud, enabling robust and faithful patient registration.
+By rendering the plane-specific probe pose guidance and body mesh {\em in situ}, the method provides a practical warm start for novice setup before expert takeover.
+Although the system is designed to use an MR headset as the interface, paired with a freehand ultrasound probe, the proposed PIPG framework is intrinsically system-agnostic and could be adopted in most teleultrasound systems equipped with a calibrated RGBD camera (e.g., teleguided, teleoperated, or robotic ultrasound systems) to streamline setup and provide initial placement.
+Pilot results with healthy volunteers motivate further clinical validation and downstream evaluation in teleoperated ultrasound.
+Future work will evaluate clinically meaningful endpoints, such as time-to-first-diagnostic-view and image quality under expert supervision, and extend the guidance rules to additional scan planes and patient positions.
+We will also explore personalized and semi-autonomous probe guidance, using the predicted surface and skeleton features as priors for locating patient-specific acoustic windows.